REGIONAL PROGRAM DIRECTOR

 6. Audiovisual equipment

-REPORTS TO: Senior Director of Programs and Education
+REPORTS TO: Vice President of Programs and Education

 Eliminate Alzheimer's disease through the advancement of research, to provide and enhance care and support for all affected, and to reduce the risk of dementia through the promotion of brain health.